lele394/Rate-equations-or-MC-approaches-for-modelling-growth/README.md

 ## Reports

-Reports can be found the PDF formatin the `PDF reports` folder.
+Reports can be found in the PDF format inside the `PDF reports` folder.
 Additionally, HTML versions can be found in `Numerical Work/HTML reports`.
 Notebooks can also be found and ran directly in `Numerical Work`.

 Markdown files can be found in `HTML reports`.